Promoting gender equity

 Beyond Princesses and Pirates: A Guide to Children's Picture Books

-In order to promote gender equality, we have created Beyond Princesses and Pirates: A Guide to Children’s Picture Books (published March 2018), to assist parents and carers in challenging the culturally ingrained ideas about appropriate behaviours for females and males.
+In order to promote gender equality, we have created Beyond Princesses and Pirates: A Guide to Children’s Picture Books (published March 2018), to assist parents and carers in challenging the culturally ingrained ideas about appropriate behaviours for women and men, girls and boys.

 Women of the West